-Entry requirements: GCSE Grade 5 in English, Maths and GCSE Grade 5 in Business Studies or a Level 2 Merit in Cambridge Nationals Business (if studied).
+Entry requirements: GCSE Grade 5 in English, Maths and GCSE Grade 5 in Business Studies.

 This is a course that is aimed at students who are confident with manipulating data and are genuinely interested in business and current affairs; it explores the theory and practice behind the real world of business both in the UK and internationally, considering real-life business case studies and applying practical business concepts to students' own ideas.